 Optional or non-core feline vaccinations

 As with canines, feline optional vaccines are also catered towards the lifestyle of a cat.
 We at Vet Hospital Port Shepstone also recommend the Feline Leukaemia Virus (FeLV) and Chlamydia vaccine.
 The correct way to vaccinate for FeLV is by giving two primary vaccinations one month apart and then an annual FeLV booster.
 It can be done in kittens from 9 weeks of age and it can be given with the necessary vaccinations.
-Our routine feline vaccinations includes the Chlamydia antigens at no extra costs and are given as per the core feline vaccinations as above.
+Our routine feline vaccinations include the Chlamydia antigens at no extra costs and these are given as per the core feline vaccinations as above.
+The vaccine for the Feline Immunodeficiency Virus (FIV) is also available.

 Background on vaccination frequency